Tourist route optimization in the context of Covid-19 pandemic: Results

 Theater (21) $\to$ Tâmpa Cable Way (4) $\to$ Rope Street (18) $\to$ Synagogue (17) $\to$ Șchei's Gate (5) $\to$ Black Church (14) $\to$ Council Square (15) $\to$ Rectorate of Transilvania University of Brasov (11) $\to$ George Barițiu County Library (10) $\to$ House of Army (12) $\to$ Annunciation Church (13) $\to$ The Citadel (22).

-As we can notice from Figure \ref{allWith10}, the differences between certain routes are usually not significant, as only a small number of nodes differ.
-However, if groups with different characteristics, such as age, physical condition, associate diseases, a.o., take different paths, safe tourism can be practised as the risk of infection is reduced and tourists' needs are met.
+As we can notice from Table \ref{allWith10}, the differences between certain routes are usually not significant, as only a small number of nodes differ.
+However, if groups with different characteristics, such as age, physical condition, associated diseases, a.o., take different paths, safe tourism can be undertaken as the risk of infection is reduced and tourists' needs are met.

+The significance of finding the shortest route (minimal cost - time or distance) is underlined by the existing trend of shortening the length of the tourist stay.
+The length of the tourist stay is computed using formula